Runtime Tiers and Profiles

 - The AOT path produces native code that matches or beats any JIT's peak performance, once warmed up.
 A JIT's usual advantage — "no ahead-of-time compile step" — doesn't exist because the interpreter fills that role.

-- A third tier would double the combinatorial surface of the backend (interpreter × JIT × AOT, each with its own CBGR-tier lowerings) while targeting a use case that neither of the existing two already covers.
+- A third production tier would double the combinatorial surface of the backend (interpreter × JIT × AOT, each with its own CBGR-tier lowerings) while targeting a use case that neither of the existing two already covers.

 Axis 2 — CBGR safety tiers